neosubhamoy/neodlp/README.md

 npm run tauri dev -- --config "./src-tauri/tauri.macos-x86_64.conf.json"     # for intel x86 macs, development
 npm run tauri build -- --config "./src-tauri/tauri.macos-x86_64.conf.json"     # for intel x86 macs, production build
 ```
-5. Do the changes, Send a Pull Request with proper Description (NOTE: Pull Requests Without Proper Description will be Rejected)
+6. Do the changes, Send a Pull Request with proper Description (NOTE: Pull Requests Without Proper Description will be Rejected)

+### ⭕ Bug Report

-**⭕ Noticed any Bugs or Want to give us some suggetions?
-Always feel free to open a GitHub Issue.
-We would love to hear from you...!!**
+Noticed any Bug? or Want to give me some suggetions?
+Always feel free to open a [GitHub Issue](https://github.com/neosubhamoy/neodlp/issues).
+I would love to hear from you...!!

 ### 📝 License